-Myopia, also known as near-sightedness, is not only inconvenient for those affected–it can actually increase the risk of having certain eye diseases such as glaucoma, cataracts, myopic macular degeneration, and retinal detachments.
+Myopia (or nearsightedness) is more than just an inconvenient affliction—it also increases the risk of serious eye diseases such as glaucoma, cataracts, myopic macular degeneration, and retinal detachments.

 - Diluted atropine eye drops